Hierve el Agua Day Trip from Oaxaca: Petrified Waterfalls with Kids

 8:00 am: Leave Oaxaca

-Pack snacks, water bottles, and start early.
+Pack snacks, water bottles (sealed, never tap), and start early.
 The Hierve el Agua pools get crowded by midday in high season.

 9:00 am: Coffee Stop in Tlacolula

 Tlacolula is a market town about halfway.
-Sundays it has a huge regional market that is fascinating for kids.
-Other days, it is a quick coffee and bathroom stop.
+Sundays it has a huge regional market that's fascinating for kids.
+Other days, it's a quick coffee and bathroom stop.

 9:30 am: Mitla Ruins (Optional)

 Mitla is a Zapotec archaeological site with intricate geometric stone mosaic walls.
-Kids 7 and up are usually engaged for the 60 minutes it takes to walk through.
+Kids 7+ are usually engaged for the 60 minutes it takes to walk through.
 Skip if your kids are under 5 and burning daylight matters.

 11:00 am: Arrive at Hierve el Agua

-Park near the entrance, pay the small entry fee (around 50 pesos per adult, kids often free), and walk down the path to the pools.
-The walk is 5 to 10 minutes downhill, easy in regular shoes.
+Park near the entrance, pay the entry fee (around 50 pesos per adult plus a 20-50 peso community fee, kids often free) and walk down the path to the pools.
+Cash only.
+Bring small bills.
+The walk is 5-10 minutes downhill, easy in regular shoes.
 Strollers are difficult, so a baby carrier is much better for under-2s.

 11:15 am to 1:30 pm: Swim and Explore

 Spend a couple of hours in the upper pools.
-Bring water shoes, since the bottom is mineral-deposit rough on bare feet.
-Be careful at the cliff edge - it is unfenced and the drop is real.
-Stay 6 feet back if you are not swimming.
+Bring water shoes - the bottom is mineral-deposit rough on bare feet.
+Be careful at the cliff edge.
+It's unfenced and the drop is real.
+Stay six feet back if you're not swimming.
 There are also lower pools, accessed by a 20-minute hike down, that are quieter and more natural-feeling.
-Worth doing if your kids are 8 and up.
+Worth doing if your kids are 8+.

-1:45 pm: Lunch at the Hierve el Agua Restaurants
+1:45 pm: Lunch at the Hierve el Agua Comedores

 The site has a half-dozen small comedores serving simple Oaxacan food.
 Quesadillas, mole, tlayudas, beer, and Coca-Cola.
-Kids love it, prices are local.
-Plan for 200 to 400 pesos for a family of four.
+Kids love it.
+Prices are local.
+Plan for 200-400 pesos for a family of four.
+Qué rico - the tlayudas here are better than half of what you'll find in tourist Oaxaca.

 3:00 pm: Mezcal Stop

-On the drive back, stop at a mezcal palenque.
-Several around Matatlan offer free family-friendly tours where kids can see the agave plants, the underground roasting pits, and the still.
+On the drive back, stop at a palenque.
+Several around Matatlán offer free family-friendly tours where kids can see the agave plants, the underground roasting pits, and the still.
 Adults sample, kids get fresh agave-water lemonade.
 About an hour.
+Tía Rosa once told me her grandfather kept a bottle of Matatlán mezcal in the kitchen for "emergency colds."
+Same energy.

 The famous Zapotec rug-weaving village.
 Kids love watching the looms and the natural-dye demonstrations (cochineal beetles for red, indigo for blue).
 45 minutes is enough.